gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 ## Now that it's working... look at the stats

-Re-run the simple pthread test and lets look at some stats!
+Re-run the simple Python test and lets look at some stats!

 ```sh
 build/ALL_MyMSI/gem5.opt configs/learning_gem5/part3/simple_ruby.py